-Peter Drucker expresses this sentiment-that there is no moral justification in pursuing profit alone-by suggesting that "profit for a company is like oxygen for a person.
+Peter Drucker expresses this sentiment-that there is no moral justification in ignoring the social context of business-by suggesting that "profit for a company is like oxygen for a person.
 If you don't have enough of it, you're out of the game.
-But if you think your life is about breathing, you're really missing something."
-Charles Handy similarly suggests that firms have a moral obligation to move beyond a narrow focus on profit:
+But if you think your life is about breathing, you're really missing something."55 Charles Handy similarly suggests that firms have a moral obligation to move beyond a narrow focus on profit:

 The purpose of a business . . . is not to make a profit, full stop.
 It is to make a profit so that the business can do something more or better.
 That "something" becomes the real justification for the business. . . .
 It is a moral issue. . . .
 It is salutary to ask about any organization, "If it did not exist, would we invent it?"
-"Only if it could do something better or more useful than anyone else" would have to be the answer, and profit would be the means to that larger end.
-52
+"Only if it could do something better or more useful than anyone else" would have to be the answer, and profit would be the means to that larger end.56

 On one level, the moral argument for CSR reflects a give-and-take approach based on a realization of the interdependent relationship between business and society.
 Society makes business possible and provides what firms need to succeed, ranging from educated and healthy workers to a safe and stable physical and legal infrastructure, not to mention a vibrant consumer market for their products.
-Because society's contributions make business possible, the moral argument for CSR presumes that firms have a reciprocal obligation to operate in ways that are deemed socially responsible and beneficial.
+Because society's contributions make business possible, the moral argument for CSR presumes that firms have a reciprocal obligation to operate in ways that are deemed by society to be responsible and beneficial.
 And because businesses operate within a social context, society has the right to define the expectations for those organizations that operate within its boundaries:

 [Free-market economists] like to portray "wealth-producing" businesses as precarious affairs that bestow their gifts independently of the society in which they trade.
 The opposite is the case.
-The intellectual, human and physical infrastructure that creates successful companies . . . is a social product . . . shaped by the character of that society's public conversation and the capacity to build effective social institutions and processes.
-53
+The intellectual, human and physical infrastructure that creates successful companies . . . is a social product . . . shaped by the character of that society's public conversation and the capacity to build effective social institutions and processes.57

-For many, a sole focus on money as the motivation for business is dispiriting-"as vital as profit is, it seems insufficient to give people the fulfillment they crave."54 It follows that money is a social good that is accompanied by a moral obligation to return to the collective a percentage of the proceeds of economic gain earned on advantages conferred by society to the firm.
-As Adam Smith55 wrote in The Wealth of Nations:
+For many, a sole focus on money as the motivation for business is dispiriting-"as vital as profit is, it seems insufficient to give people the fulfillment they crave."
+It follows that money is a social good that is accompanied by a moral obligation to return to the collective a percentage of the proceeds of economic gain earned on advantages conferred by society to the firm.
+As Adam Smith of Wealth of Nations,

 The subjects of every state ought to contribute towards the support of the government, as nearly as possible, in proportion to their respective abilities; that is, in proportion to the revenue which they respectively enjoy under the protection of the state.
-The expense of government . . . is like the expense of management to the joint tenants of a great estate, who are all obligated to contribute in proportion to their respective interests in the state.56 defines the boundaries of socially acceptable behavior by participants.
-The moral argument for CSR claims that all members of society have a responsibility to uphold these rules in the interests of the common good.57
+The expense of government . . . is like the expense of management to the joint tenants of a great estate, who are all obligated to contribute in proportion to their respective interests in the state.60 all members of society have a responsibility to uphold these rules in the interest of the common good.61

 At a deeper level, societies rest upon a cultural heritage that grows out of a confluence of religion, traditions, and norms.
-This heritage gives rise to a belief system that
+This heritage gives rise to a belief system that defines the boundaries of socially acceptable behavior by participants.
+The moral argument for CSR claims that